acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

 └─────────────────────────────────────────────────────────────────────┘
 ```

-**Diagram Explanation**: This flowchart illustrates the complete information pipeline through the State Management Node.
+**Diagram Explanation**: These diagrams illustrate the complete information pipeline through the State Management Node.
 Data enters through input topics on the left, passes through the processing pipeline in the middle, and exits through output topics on the right.
 The processing pipeline contains sequential steps that transform raw sensor data into appropriate robot commands.

+> **For Beginners**: Think of this information flow like your brain processing what you see (inputs), deciding what to do (processing), and then sending commands to your muscles (outputs).

+> **For Experts**: The information flow architecture is modeled after a feed-forward processing pipeline with specific optimization for embedded systems.
+The sequential nature enables power-efficient processing and clear dependency management, while callback grouping maintains concurrency where appropriate for latency-sensitive operations.

-## 4. <a name="core-state-machine"></a>Core State Machine
+## 4. State Management Implementation

-### 4.1 <a name="state-transition-logic"></a>State Transition Logic
+### 4.1 State Transition Logic

 The heart of the State Management Node is its state transition logic.
 Each state has specific entry and exit conditions that determine when transitions occur.